1947

 Wind House, where it hung for another 15 years.
 After this, it transferred to its current

-location (with an intimate Frye friend) where it has hung for the last 25 years.
+location (in the collection of an intimate Frye friend) where it has hung for the last 25 years.

 I knew all